Polish Instagram Model Veronica Bielik Sizzles In A Black Bikini On Instagram

 Polish Instagram model Veronica Bielik, famous on the photo-sharing website for her amazing bikini snapshots, recently took to her page and treated her 2.2 million fans to a new sultry picture.

 In the snap, the model could be seen rocking a skimpy black bikini that she teamed with knee-high black socks.
-As Veronica clicked a mirror selfie, she showed off her enviable cleavage as well as her taut stomach and well-toned legs to titillate her fans.
+As Veronica clicked a mirror selfie, she showed off her enviable cleavage, as well as her taut stomach and well-toned legs to titillate her fans.

 The stunner opted for minimal makeup and wore her hair down to keep it simple, yet sexy.
 The model posed while standing in a bedroom, and according to the geotag, the snap was captured in Bielik’s hometown of Warsaw, Poland.